Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 -

-Start the case.
-In a candidate-led case, you propose which area to explore first.
-In an interviewer-led case, the interviewer tells you where to start.
+Start the case: in a candidate-led case, propose which area to explore first.
+In an interviewer-led case, the interviewer tells you where to start

 -

-Solve quantitative problems.
-You will face market sizing questions, profitability or breakeven calculations, and charts and graphs to interpret.
+Solve quantitative problems: expect estimation questions, profitability or breakeven calculations, and exhibits to interpret

 -